GJSayas/GJSayas.github.io/_posts/2023-01-26-welcome-to-millennial.md

 ### Theme Creator Info:
 This and other minimalist Jekyll blog themes were built from scratch by Paul Le with the purpose of providing a simple, clean, content-focused blogging platform for personal sites or blogs.

-Feel free to check him out <a href="https://github.com/LeNPaul/">!
+Feel free to check him out <a href="https://github.com/LeNPaul/"> Here!

 ##### The theme used is completely free and open source software, as it is distributed under the [MIT License](http://choosealicense.com/licenses/mit/).